TN polls: Congress manifesto promises law to protect inter-caste marriages, closure of liquor shops

 Among other promises, the Congress has said that it will provide tax exemptions for startups and new entrepreneurs for at least five years and give training to 500 young people in each district for government jobs.
 The party also said that it will take steps to abolish entry-level medical exam National Eligibility cum Entrance Test, or NEET.

-Alagiri further said that the manifesto mentions the promise of prohibition or the closure of liquor shops in the state.
+Alagiri further said that the manifesto mentions the promise of prohibition or close liquor shops in the state.

-The party assured that if it comes to power, the government will pay 50% of the loans taken by small and medium industries, and that the three new farm laws will not be implemented in the state, The News Minute reported.
+The party assured people that if it comes to power, the government will pay 50% of the loans taken by small and medium industries, and that the three new farm laws will not be implemented in the state, The News Minute reported.

 Last week, the Congress’ alliance partner Dravida Munnetra Kazhagam, in its manifesto, promised 75% job reservation for locals and a 40% quota for women in government jobs, among other things.
 The party, led by MK Stalin, also promised to reduce price of petrol by Rs 5 and diesel by Rs 4 per litre, besides a subsidy of Rs 100 on liquified petroleum gas, or LPG cylinders.